jank-lang/jank/README.md

   (x float)
   (y float))
 ```
 User-defined datatypes are supported, in the form of structs.
 Structs may contain any number of members, all of which are public (as in C).
 Structs may also be generic.
 Unlike C++, but like C, structs may not have member functions.
 Instead, functions should be designed in a generic manner and may be overloaded/specialized for certain types.
+See [generics](#generics).

 ```
 (struct name